d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 the application in terms of substitution and finally the &eta;-conversion stated &lambda;x.(f x) &longleftrightarrow;<sub>&eta;</sub> f whenever x does not appear free in f.

-## Defining Functions
+## Function definition

-In Swift a function is defined by a name, a set of **named** arguments and a returned type.
+In Swift a function is defined by a name, a set of named arguments and a returned type.
 For instance we can simply define the addition with the following function `add`.

 ```Swift